Tecaxic-Calixtlahuaca head: Evidence for Roman manufacture

 An assessment of the case was made in 2001 by Romeo H. Hristov of the University of New Mexico and Santiago Genovés T. of the National Autonomous University of Mexico.

 This result clears up the doubts of Colonial manufacture of the artifact, and makes the hypothesis of Roman origin – among other possibilities – applicable.
 The identification of the head as Roman work from the II–III century A.D. has been further confirmed by Bernard Andreae, a director emeritus of the German Institute of Archaeology in Rome, Italy.
 According to Andreae "[the head] is without any doubt Roman, and the lab analysis has confirmed that it is ancient.
 The stylistic examination tells us more precisely that it is a Roman work from around the II century A.D., and the hairstyle and the shape of the beard present the typical traits of the Severian emperors period [193–235 A.D.], exactly in the 'fashion' of the epoch."
 (Andreae cited in Domenici 2000: 29).
 On the other hand, an examination of the field notes of the archaeologist in charge of the excavation as well as the site itself have not revealed, in either case, signs of possible disturbances of the context (Hristov and Genovés 1999).

-A thermoluminescence test performed in 1995 by P. Schaaf and G. A. Wagner in the FS Archäometrie unit in Heidelberg, Germany established its age range to somewhere between the 9th century BC and the middle of the 13th century AD, confirming its pre-colonial provenance.
+A thermoluminescence test performed in 1995 by P. Schaaf and G. A. Wagner in the FS Archäometrie unit in Heidelberg, Germany established its age range to somewhere between the 9th century BCE and the middle of the 13th century CE, confirming its pre-colonial provenance.
 However, Schaaf and Wagner have objected to the way the dates were described by Hristov and Genoves.